san650/ten/README.md

-# Ten Dummy Applications
+# Ten

 Learn how to build web applications by doing

-## What is Ten Dummy Applications?
+## What is Ten?

-The idea of this project is to build ten web application templates to help people learn how to build web applications using different JavaScript frameworks.
+The idea of this project is to build _ten_ web application templates to help people learn how to build web applications using different JavaScript frameworks.